jh1993/UnderusedOptions/README.txt

 - Now drain max HP from all enemies, and instantly kill enemies with less max HP than the drained amount.

 Frostbite:
-- Now instead inflicts a Frostbite debuff equal to the duration of the freeze inflicted, which persists after unfreezing.
+- Now instead inflicts a frostbite debuff equal to the duration of the freeze inflicted, which persists after unfreezing.
 If freeze duration is refreshed or extended, frostbite duration will be adjusted to match if shorter.
+If frostbite is removed prematurely and the enemy is still frozen, it will automatically reapply itself.
+- SP cost reduced to 5.

+Ice Tap:
+- Now instead inflicts an ice tap debuff equal to the duration of the freeze inflicted, which persists after unfreezing.
+Spell copying is based on ice tap, but will remove both freeze and ice tap; it will also only copy the first arcane spell you cast each turn, for consistency.
+If freeze duration is refreshed or extended, ice tap duration will be adjusted to match if shorter.
 If frostbite is removed prematurely and the enemy is still [frozen], it will automatically reapply itself.
-- SP cost reduced to 5.

 Inferno Engines:
 - Level increased to 7, but the effect is now fully retroactive, automatically applying to all newly summoned metallic minions and minions that become metallic.